gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-05-04-macigame-extra-koma.md

 I recently collected over 250(!) sets of user created graphics for [MaciGame](https://macintoshgarden.org/games/macigame) the classic Macintosh tile-matching puzzle game.

 > MaciGame was a wildly popular game worldwide in the mid-to-late 1990s, and there was even a play guide book published about it in its native Japan!
-The game is a variation of [SameGame](https://gamicus.fandom.com/wiki/SameGame) which is in turn a variation of [Chain Shot](https://www.asahi-net.or.jp/~ky6k-mrb/chainsht.htm) which the original game in the genre.
+The game is a variation of [SameGame](https://gamicus.fandom.com/wiki/SameGame) which is in turn a variation of the original game in the genre: [Chain Shot](https://www.asahi-net.or.jp/~ky6k-mrb/chainsht.htm) by Kuniaki Moribe "Morisuke".
 >
 > The goal of this type of game is to clear the board of blocks by clicking on groups of two or more, empty space is then removed vertical by the remaining blocks dropping down and horizontally by empty columns being replaced by their rightmost column.
 This means that over time blocks converge in the lower left of the play area.